 Rylee received her Master’s Degree in Public Policy from the Hubert H. Humphrey School of Public Affairs, with a focus on water resources in Minnesota.
 In 2017 Rylee was appointed by Governor Mark Dayton to represent environmental organizations on Minnesota's Clean Water Council.
-Rylee currently serves as vice-chair on the Minnesota Environmental Fund’s Board of Directors and formerly served as Treasurer for the Minnesota Conservation Federation.
+Rylee currently serves as chair of the Minnesota Environmental Fund’s Board of Directors and formerly served as Treasurer for the Minnesota Conservation Federation.

 Mackenzie has been attracted to water and driven to improve communities her entire career.
 She joins Lake Pepin Legacy Alliance (LPLA) after conducting three years of intensive research on rural-community resiliency to flood events at the University of Massachusetts.
 She has a M.S. in Science, Technology, and Environmental Policy with a minor in Water Resource Sciences from the Hubert H. Humphrey School of Public Affairs, where she focused on public participation and risk governance.
 For several years, she also assisted research teams with marine mammal and fishery fieldwork in far corners of the country.
 Regardless of her location, she always finds a way (sometimes creatively) to waterski in her downtime.